 The contact person will be able to provide you with guidance and information about your legal position and about the case.
 You can read about the criminal justice process here.

 In addition, the contact person can tell you about your options for special consideration to be taken when you appear in court.
-The contact person is either a police officer or a prosecutor.
+The contact person is typically a police officer.
 Read more about your options for special consideration to be taken when you appear in court as a witness.
 You can talk to the police about getting a contact person.